Angiogram (cardiac catheterisation)

 Side-effects of angiogram

 Side-effects affecting the access site (where the catheter entered your artery) are common after an angiogram.
-They may include:
+Side-effects include:

 - the access site feeling tender and numb